35 Fun Free Things to Do in San Antonio, Texas

 You can reserve a free ticket at the church and learn more about the church walls and roof.
 The Long Barrack, Alamo Cannons, 16 Pounder Cannon, and Alamo Exhibit are also free admission.

-☂️ Explore The Alamo with a tour
+☂️ Visit The Alamo with an experience

-🏨 Stay nearby The Alamo
+🏨 Stay near The Alamo

 Go back in time at the Witte Museum